yousefbh1/Project_Demos/Search Engine/INFO.md

 Please watch the video for a demonstration of these features.

-_Please note that the source code is kept private, but can be shared if request_
+_Please note that the source code is kept private, but can be shared if requested_